evnik/XcodeRN/Xcode12Beta3.md

 *   The new [`LibraryContentProvider`](https://developer.apple.com/documentation/developertoolssupport/librarycontentprovider) protocol gives you the ability to show your views and modifiers in Xcode’s library.
 (56423420)

 *   When bringing iPad apps to macOS, you can now use the Optimize Interface for Mac target setting to use native macOS controls and Mac resolution.
 (56344940)

+#### New Features in Xcode 12 for macOS Universal Apps beta

+*   Xcode’s run destination menu now shows an Any Mac destination for Mac schemes.
+This is a new build destination that builds each target in the scheme for all of their supported architectures, regardless of the native architecture of the local Mac.
+(62736613)

 ### Apple Clang Compiler